 When working at a small firm, we know how important it is to keep costs low.
 While Excel for lawyers and other make-shift accounting tools are inexpensive or even free, they come with other costs.

 For instance, mistakes and mishaps in the books can cost you money down the road.
 Additionally, your firm might be missing out on payments if an invoice goes missing or payment goes unaccounted.

 Using accounting software for attorneys ensures your firm is diligently tracking money coming in and out of your firm.

 As well, the best legal software will have integrations with accounting software, allowing you to have all of your records in one organized place—an accountant’s dream.

 6. Solving niche challenges unique to your practice area

 Every practice area has its own unique challenges, and emerging legal technology has unique solutions to make life easier for lawyers.
 From personal injury automation software or family law data intake technology, there are impressive tools to help legal professionals in every facet of our industry.

 Being a great lawyer doesn’t have anything to do with the technology you use.
-However, the right legal technology will give you more time and resources to help more clients, and do more of the work that fulfills you.
-So, leave the administration and accounting to technology, and get back to helping clients.
+What you do matters, and it has a profound impact on society—but you can only do so much.
+Legal professionals are under more pressure than ever before with increased workloads and longer work days.
+However, the right legal technology will give you more time and resources to help more clients and do more of the work that fulfills you.